WordPress/plugin-check/docs/run-unit-tests.md

 3. You need to have Docker installed and running wp-env environment `npm run wp-env start`.
 4. Run tests with npm command `npm run test-php`.

-The full test suite is run against PRs as a GitHub action ( [example](https://github.com/WordPress/plugin-check/actions/runs/9660204610) ) so tests can be run against all supported environments.
-Making sure those pass are the important thing.
+The full test suite is run against PRs as a GitHub action ([example](https://github.com/WordPress/plugin-check/actions/runs/9660204610)) so tests can be run against all supported environments.
+Passing tests is a requirement for merging PRs.
 Being able to run them locally is meant to help developers while working on or debugging tests, prior to submitting their code for review.

 ## Where to find folder tests